Crispus, Crispinianus, and Benedicta: Acta martyrum

-The acta then transitions into an account of a court proceeding against the three Christians.
+The acta then changes into an account of a court proceeding against the three Christians.
 They had evidently been surprised while in prayer at the burial site of John and Paul and taken prisoner to be tried by Julian.
 When Julian interrogates Crispus, he admits the nature of his office in the Church, confessing himself to be peccator presbyter ("a priest and a sinner").
 Ordered to sacrifice to the pagan gods, Crispus refuses, saying, "I offer sacrifice always to my Lord God Jesus Christ, day and night; but to your idols, I do not sacrifice."
 Enraged, Julian moves on to Crispinianus, who likewise confesses his role in the Church, which he describes as being servus servorum Christi ("the servant of the servants of Christ").
 Crispinianus likewise refuses to offer sacrifice to the idols.
 Finally turning his attention to Benedicta, Julian orders her to sacrifice to the idols and, further, to accept a husband.
 To this command, Benedicta answers "in a loud voice" (magna voce): "I am a Christian, and I have Christ as my spouse; and I reject your gods, as if they were the dirt upon which my feet tread."

 Following their profession of faith, Crispus, Crispinianus, and Benedicta are put to death and their bodies left for the dogs.
 Secretly in the night, however, their bodies are saved by three men: two priests, named John and Pimeneus, and a layman named Fabianus.
 They are then buried in the home of John and Paul, "not far away" from the bodies of the martyrs who preceded them in death.
 Their burial is recorded as having occurred on June 28 (V Kalendas Iulias), the day after their martyrdom.